Picture this: perfect product, smooth checkout, then your delivery experience tanks everything. Sound familiar?

 Here’s the thing about customer retention math: improving retention by just 5% can boost profits by 25% or more.
 When you can prevent delivery disasters before they happen, you’re not just saving individual orders – you’re protecting lifetime customer value.

-DEM gives executives real-time visibility into exactly which delivery issues are costing which customers.
+Delivery Experience Management gives executives real-time visibility into exactly which delivery issues are costing which customers.
 No more mystery churn in quarterly reviews.
 Instead, you get actionable data for carrier contract negotiations, typically resulting in 20% shipping cost reductions and 40% fewer negative social media mentions.

 Customer Support: From Order Trackers to Sales Enablers